rodrigorcz/adventures-of-lolo/README.md

 ## Description

-This repository hosts files and codes used in the Object Oriented Programming (OOP) project at the University of São Paulo.
-The objective of the project is to build a video game based on the game Adventures Of Lolo 2 released for the Nintendo Entertainment System (NES), using OOP concepts and the Java computer language.
+This repository hosts files and codes used in the project of the Object Oriented Programming (OOP) discipline taught at the University of São Paulo.
+The objective of the project is to build a video game based on the Adventures Of Lolo 2 game released for the Nintendo Entertainment System (NES), using OOP concepts and the Java computer language.
 The Netbeans integrated development environment was used to develop the project.

 ## Objective